 How Much Time You Have to File a Child Injury Lawsuit in Florida

-If you wish to file a lawsuit against the person who harmed your child through negligence, Florida law usually gives you four years to do so, in Florida Statutes § 95.11(3)(a).
+If you wish to file a lawsuit against the person who harmed your child through negligence, Florida law usually gives you two years to do so, in Florida Statutes § 95.11(3)(a).
 If your child does not survive the injury, Florida Statutes § 95.11(4)(d) states that you must file the lawsuit within two years.

 Florida law does not allow people under the age of 18 to file their own lawsuits.
 If you decide not to file a lawsuit against the negligent party for your child’s injuries, your child will have the option to take legal action against the defendant soon after turning 18.